 "he's a what? he's a what?"
 He's a music man and I sang along with him and the rest of the cast to all the old favourites.
 I was introduced to the musical as a child backstage and have seen the movie version many times.
 So, I was quite excited to finally see a stage production.
 It was terrific!
 Lovely costumes, clever sets and vocal talent worth driving out of town for.

-Beyond Toronto – (aka Summer Vacation) Canada Day - July 1st - Halifax
+Beyond Toronto – (aka Summer Vacation)

 Spent a glorious day in the Halifax sunshine starting with a city tour.
 Cruised through the historic Citadel before running down to the hill to watch the parade - all pipes and drums and salutes.
 Headed down to the waterfront for lunch at Murphy's on the water then visited the Maritime Museum.
 Terrific!
 Rested up before lobster Subway sandwich (really!)
 Later, a harbour cruise to watch the Canada Day fireworks.